xgroleau/nix-dotfiles/README.md

 My main tower for development, work and games.

+##### Sheogorath

+Server for hosting a couple services for the family and myself.

 ##### Jyggalag

-The free oracle A1 vm tier.
-For doing random projects.
+The free tier oracle A1 vm.
+For doing random projects and monitors `Sheogorath`.

 ## Profiles